-First time car buyers often only think of the price of the car and get a shock when they realise there are quite a few other costs that could blow the budget.
+First-time car buyers often only think of the price of the car and get shocked when they realize there are quite a few other costs that could blow the budget.
 Here are some of the costs you’ll need to cover before and after buying your first car:

 Shop around for the best insurance that gives you really good value and includes emergency cover like roadside assistance and extreme weather like hail damage cover.
 Insurance companies may also offer you their other products like a scratch and bumper protect which you could also include to cover damage to these parts of your car.